AdamIsrael/saga/README.md

 ### Templates

-Templates must create the same folders:
+Templates allow the customization of a type of writing, but must follow the same folder structure:
 - Draft
 - Outline
 - Research